Communio-Templorum/bylaws/Articles-of-Incorporation.md

 	encourage new members to join in the rites and rituals of the religion, and to join or form a local Temple of the Religio Romana.

-1. The Corporation is further tasked to protect the Relgio Romana and its Temples and ensure that people continue to live in the Pax Deorum.
+1. The Corporation is further tasked with protecting the Relgio Romana and its Temples in order to promote and safeguard the Pax Deorum.

 * [ ] Outline basic beliefs of the Corporation
 * [ ] Add mission of the Corporation in the furtherance and protection of the above beliefs